 In 2018, the 50/50 parenting time bill created controversy in Illinois.
-Proponents tended to be from the father’s rights camp and steadfastly promoted the 50/50 parenting-time presumption.
+Proponents were from the father’s rights camp and steadfastly promoted the 50/50 parenting-time presumption.
 There were strong-arm tactics to try to push through the various 50/50 parenting bills in 2018.
 This is part of a national outreach from organizations such the National Parents Organization, whose original name was the Foundation for Fathers and Families.

 The Original Bill: The original bill would change the definition section to provide that, “the involvement of both parents for equal time is presumptively in the best interests of the children.”
 It would eliminate the language, “Nothing in this Act requires that each parent be allocated decision-making responsibilities.”

 It would further amend 750 ILCS 5/602.7 regarding Allocation of Parental Responsibilities: Parenting Time and would provide: “Unless the parents present a mutually agreed written parenting plan and that plan is approved by the court, the court shall allocate parenting time.
 There would be a rebuttable presumption that it is in the child’s best interests to award equal time to each parent.”